Jump to Publications

 PhD research – habitat loss, biodiversity and economics in the Indo-Burma biodiversity hotspot

-My PhD work, supervised by Paul Dolman and David Edwards is centred on the Indo-Burma biodiversity hotspot, where globally endangered species and forest ecosystems are being threatened by demand for timber and agricultural land.
+My PhD work, supervised by Paul Dolman and David Edwards was centred on the Indo-Burma biodiversity hotspot, where globally endangered species and forest ecosystems are being threatened by demand for timber and agricultural land.
 The expansion of rubber plantations onto forest is a key threat in the region.

 Industrial-scale rubber monoculture in Cambodia